brynchap/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

-> Polymorphism refers to the ability of different classes to implement the "same" methods to perform different behaviors.
-For example the implementation of blink in the Happy and Sad Smiley classes allows for the "blink()" method to be used in either of the classes but they perform different behaviours based on how the method is defined individually in the Happy and Sad class.
+> Polymorphism refers to the ability of different classes to implement a shared interface or inherit from a common superclass, allowing them to be used interchangeably through that common interface.
+For example, the implementation of blink() in the Happy class is a concrete implementation of the Blinkable abstract base class's interface.
+This allows any function expecting an object of type Blinkable to call blink() on a Happy object without needing to know its specific class type.
+The actual behavior (making the happy eyes "blink" by drawing them open and closed) is executed at runtime.
 >

 4. How is inheritance used in the blink method, and why is it important for polymorphism?